Elias-Gill/Walldo/README.md

 Whether you're on Windows, Linux, or macOS, Walldo delivers a seamless experience with minimal bloat.

+#### ❓ Why another wallpaper changer?

+As someone who loves changing wallpapers frequently, I wanted an app that was simple, fast, and bloat-free.
+While Linux has many options (like Nitrogen), Windows often lacks lightweight tools for this purpose.
+Walldo fills that gap, offering a no-nonsense solution for wallpaper enthusiasts.

 ## ✨ Features

 - **Simple, Fast and Lightweight**: